MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Grant-CsTeamsEventsPolicy.md

 # Grant-CsTeamsEventsPolicy

 ## SYNOPSIS
-Assigns Teams Events policy to a user, group of users or the entire tenant.
+Assigns Teams Events policy to a user, group of users, or the entire tenant.
 Note that this policy is currently still in preview.

 ## SYNTAX